Part of Core Framework Modules

 What if nothing is wrong with you, but something is happening in your system?

 Not you as the problem.
 Not your reaction as your identity.
-But a system responding to input, meaning, activation and available capacity.
+But a system processing input, assigning meaning, regulating activation, allocating capacity and producing behavior.

-HSP does not ask first: “What kind of person am I?”
+HSP does not first ask: “What kind of person am I?”
 It asks: “What is my system doing right now?”

 The system behind your experience